 If you want to be your most effective as a coach, then you'll want to get your certification.
 Anyone can say they're a life coach, but it's not something we're actually born knowing how to do well.
 A strong coach training program will provide frameworks, interventions, methodologies, and an introduction to a variety of coaching techniques.
 You'll also get ample peer coaching opportunities to put what you're learning into practice.

-Certification is the first step in your coaching journey, and from there, you can consider credentialing as a possible next step.
+Certification is the first step in your coaching journey, and from there, you can consider credentialing.

-This is a controversial stance, but we firmly believe that NOT EVERY COACH NEEDS CREDENTIALING!
+Here's the thing: not every coach needs credentialing!
 Some coaches want to work with executives or more business oriented coaching, and in that world it’s particularly useful to have your ICF credential.
 Credentials opens additional doors for corporate work, and is recognized in many organizations as the gold standard for coaching.
-As more coaches enter the workforce, credentialing may be a good way to stand out as well.
+As more coaches enter the workforce, credentialing is a good way to stand out as well.

 However, if you are becoming a coach to level up your existing skills and work with those outside the corporate sector, you may not need to go to the extra time and expense of earning the ICF credential as you're starting out.
 It’s all about deciding what works best for you and your coaching practice.